tapankarnik/Chaos-Testing/README.md

 # Testing

-The CTS accepts POST requests on port 5021.
+The CTS accepts POST requests on localhost:5021/kill, localhost:5021/disconnect and localhost:5021/reconnect.
 Send a POST request with a JSON body with one parameter 'component_id'.
 Sample JSON

     {